Data Quality Benchmarking

 Participating Companies

 High quality data is the foundation of reliable research, informed decision-making, and strategic business intelligence.
-The Data Quality benchmarking project is a tracking study that will establish clear, basic metrics of what "good" data quality looks like at an industry-level.
-These measures will empower the insights and analytics industry to:
+Led by the Insights Association, the Global Data Quality (GDQ) Data Quality Benchmarking Project is a tracking study that will establish clear, basic metrics of what "good" data quality looks like at an industry-level and monitor them over time.
+With these norms, this initiative aims to contribute to the development of globally accepted data quality buying signals and fuel innovation.
+Fueled by data provided by your peers in the insights, market research and analytics industry, the Data Quality Benchmarking Project will:

-• Quantitatively define what quality benchmarks look like and capture shifts over time.
+• Quantitatively define what quality benchmarks look like.

-• Set standards or norms that can be used to measure and assess performance over time at both the industry and company levels.
+• Set standards or norms that can be used to assess industry performance over time and provide a point of comparison for companies.

 • Identify areas for industry improvement and encourage innovation.